otuemre/dsa-Java/README.md

 ## Searching Algorithms

 - **LinearSearch**: Iterates through a collection one element at a time, comparing each element to the target.
 If it finds a match, it returns the index of that element; otherwise, it returns `-1`, indicating that the element is not present in the collection.
+The time complexity of binary search is `O(n)`.
 [See More](./src/SearchAlgorithms/linearSearch/LINEARSEARCH.md)
+- **BinarySearch** works by eliminating half of the search space with each step, making it significantly faster than linear search for large, sorted arrays.
+The time complexity of binary search is `O(log n)`.
+[See More](./src/SearchAlgorithms/binarySearch/BINARYSEARCH.md)